manifoldai/orbyter-docker/README.md

 This is currently the base development image used in conjunction with [docker-cookiecutter-datascience](https://github.com/manifoldai/docker-cookiecutter-data-science).
-This is no longer supported.
+This is no longer supported and there is no continuous deployment.

 ### orbyter-base-sys